arunimarwaha/caravan-insurance-purchase-prediction/README.md

 Overall accuracy can be misleading when the target class is rare.
 In this case, a model that always predicts “No” can achieve high accuracy but provides little business value.

 Precision among predicted buyers is more useful because it helps evaluate how efficient a targeted marketing campaign would be.

-## Portfolio Relevance

-This project demonstrates applied machine learning for a business use case, including customer targeting, imbalanced classification, model evaluation, and communication of actionable insights.